Don’t have time to read the Guide now? We’ll email you a PDF copy.

 The way to avoid this scenario is to place a limit order to close out your spread bet at 75.
 When the market, even just momentarily, traded as high as 80, the limit order closing out your bet for a hefty 25-point profit would have been filled.

 Here’s the stop and limit order terminology diagram we showed you earlier in the guide as a reminder:

 4. Portfolio diversification

 By betting on a variety of financial instruments, you may not succeed in absolutely maximising your potential profit, but you will obtain significant additional protection against losses from unsystematic risk factors.

 This is because having a diversified portfolio of investments usually means that when some of your spread bets are losing money, others are showing profits.

 There is an inherent level of risk in spread betting, so it may not be suitable for everyone.
 Whether it’s right for you will depend on your risk tolerance and investment objectives.

-Fortunately, spread betting companies offer several risk management tools to help you trade more profitably.
-You can use trading tools such as limit orders and guaranteed stop loss orders to either lock in profits or protect yourself against unacceptably large losses.
+Fortunately, spread betting companies offer a range of risk management tools to help you trade.
+You can use trading tools such as limit orders, stop-loss orders and guaranteed stop-loss orders to either lock in profits or protect yourself against unacceptably large losses.

 You should only spread bet with money that you can afford to lose.
 Before deciding to trade, make sure that you understand the risks, the market you plan to trade, and how to use the various risk management tools offered by your spread betting provider.